 Myth One: All Backlinks From Relevant Sites Are Equally Valuable

-Perhaps the most common SEO relevant backlinks myth is the oversimplification that any backlink from a topically relevant site provides significant value.
-This myth contains a kernel of truth—relevance matters tremendously—but fails to account for the many other factors that determine actual link value.
-The reality is far more nuanced, with dramatic value differences between various types of relevant backlinks.
+Perhaps the most common SEO backlinks myth is the belief that any relevant backlink provides significant value.
+This idea contains some truth, since relevance matters.
+However, it ignores many other factors that determine actual link value.
+The reality is more nuanced, with large differences between types of relevant backlinks.

 Myth Two: You Need Hundreds of Backlinks to Rank Competitively

-Another pervasive SEO relevant backlinks myth holds that competitive rankings require hundreds or thousands of backlinks, making effective SEO impossible for businesses without massive resources.
-This myth discourages smaller businesses from even attempting serious link building and causes others to pursue quantity over quality in misguided attempts to accumulate the perceived necessary numbers.
-The truth is significantly more encouraging for businesses willing to focus on strategic, relevant backlink acquisition.
+Another common SEO backlinks myth claims rankings require hundreds or thousands of backlinks.
+This belief makes SEO seem impossible for businesses with limited resources.
+It discourages smaller businesses from trying link building.
+It also causes others to chase quantity over quality.
+The truth is more encouraging for those who focus on strategic backlink acquisition.

 Myth Three: Backlink Building Is Dead or Obsolete